Quantum Entanglement as the Origin of the Gravitational Constant: Deriving the Planck Scale in the Selection-Stitch Model

 2

-Newton’s gravitational constant G
+This algebraic reduction proves Newton’s gravitational constant G

 N

-is not a foundational parameter of nature.
-It acts
+is not a foundational

-boundary entanglement network and the
+from the K = 6 topology of the boundary entanglement network and the

 p

-2/3 layer spacing of the emergent FCC bulk.
+layer spacing of the FCC bulk.

 4. Fixing the Absolute Lattice Scale

-Equation 5 expresses the macroscopic gravitational constant in terms of the microscopic
+Equation 9 expresses the macroscopic gravitational constant in terms of the microscopic

 lattice spacing L. We use this algebraic relationship to determine the physical size of the